 This is a common misconception.
-You don't need a rooster for your hens to lay eggs.
-A rooster is needed to fertilize the eggs to hatch them into baby chicks, but hens will lay just as many eggs whether there's a rooster around or not.
+You don't need a rooster for your hens to lay eggs, but a rooster is needed to fertilize the eggs to hatch them into baby chicks, but hens will lay just as many eggs whether there's a rooster around or not.

 Some farmers prefer to keep an all-female flock, and urban or suburban homesteaders may not have a choice due to zoning laws that forbid roosters.
 Sometimes farmers choose not to keep roosters because they can be noisy and aggressive.